Teachable-AI-Lab/teachable-ai-lab/about.md

   humans (incrementally, with few examples, etc.) and that produce human relatable/explainable/understandable outputs?
 The emphasis will be on both developing distinct AI and ML components as well as on putting these components together to create integrated systems.
+See this [page](https://humanlikelearning.com) for more info on our efforts to build a community and research program around this topic.

 - **Computational Models of Human Learning and Decision Making**: How can we leverage human data to guide human-like computational model design?
 How can